ClarityNLP/ClarityNLP/docs/api_reference/nlpql/cqlexecution.rst

 with 0.
 In other words, each ``define`` statement containing an invocation of ``Clarity.CQLExecutionTask`` should have a unique value for the zero-based ``task_index``.

+The ``patient_id`` parameter identifies the patient whose data will be accessed by the CQL query.
+This ID should match that specified in the documentset creation statement.

+The remaining parameters from the table above are set to values appropriate for GA Tech's FHIR infrastructure.

+The ``cql`` parameter is a triple-quoted string containing the CQL query.
+This CQL code is assumed to be syntactically correct and is passed to the FHIR server's CQL evaluation service unaltered.
+All CQL code should be checked for syntax errors and other problems prior to its use in an NLPQL file.

 ::